pedergoodman/weekend-jquery-salary-calculator/Notes.md

 add extra styling or functionality
 -- on empty form flash the fields to submit something -- individual empty fields flash?
+-- over 20K flashes red and settles to a lighter red -- add comma and $ in salary??

 ## **Thinking Through**